Ivo-Evans/blog/docs/readme.md

 CONTENT
 ```

 "title: ", "tag: " and "date: " must start a line and be lower case.
 Matching will occur from the ": " to the end of that line.
-You do not need to worry about the order in which lines occur.
+You do not need to worry about the order in which these lines occur.

-content matching works differently.
+content matching works a little differently.
 * For CONTENT markers to be matched they need to be on their own lines.
 * content markers must be upper-case.
 * Matching is greedy: it matches all text between the first and last valid content marker, so you may use the word CONTENT freely within the first and the last valid marker.